Down over 30%: These 40 IPOs of FY26 turned wealth destroyers; do you own any? - BusinessToday

 On the debut, worst listings include names like Om Freight Forwarders, Glottis and Shree Ram Twistex which were listed at 30-37 per cent below their IPO prices, while Innovision and BMW Ventures debuted at 27 per cent and 25 per cent below their issue prices, respectively.

 Kranthi Bathini, Director of Equity Strategy at Wealthmills Securities said that IPO markets were hit hard by major factors including volatility in the broader markets led by geopolitical concerns and FII exodus.
-Besides that, there was a major mismatch between IPO valuations and underlying fundamentals of the company.
+Besides that, there was a major mismatch between IPO valuations and underlying fundamentals of the company as existing investors offloaded their stake a premium.

 He also emphasized on the fact that the majority of recently-listed companies failed to deliver strong quarterly earnings post debut, which in-turn, dampened the sentiments.
 "In the upcoming fiscal years, IPO market sentiments will be guided by the performance of much-awaited issues like Reliance Jio, National Stock Exchange of India, PhonePe and others."